ibrahimxj/assentify/README.md

 AssentifySpotifySearcher is built using the following technologies:

--Angular version 15.2.5
+1.Angular version 15.2.5
--Angular Material
+2.Angular Material
--Tailwind CSS
+3.Tailwind CSS

 ## Development server